Cahokia Heights FAQs

 Wastewater Infrastructure FAQs

-What is the Section 219 Environmental Infrastructure Program?
+Expand List item 30380Collapse List item 30380 What is the Section 219 Environmental Infrastructure Program?

-What, in the coordination with local government, the City Engineer, and USEPA, is the process for deciding which feature of work to pursue under this program?
+Expand List item 30382Collapse List item 30382 What, in the coordination with local government, the City Engineer, and USEPA, is the process for deciding which feature of work to pursue under this program?

-In a January 2022 meeting with the city, their engineer, and representatives from USEPA Region 5, USACE explained the Section 219 Program and general assistance parameters to help inform what type of assistance project USACE could support under this authority.
-The parameters given were that the project needs to be water or wastewater infrastructure focused, shovel ready, would involve approximately $3 Million dollars in initial Federal support, and should have minimal real estate acquisition or utility relocation requirements.
-At the time, the City Engineer was working through final terms of a grant through the State of Illinois with a defined scope of urgent wastewater improvement projects that are considered shovel ready in the amount of $10M.
 In March 2022, the city Engineer informed USACE that the best opportunity would be to assist with cured-in-place-pipe (CIPP) lining of a large portion of sanitary sewer trunkline.
 USACE coordinated the proposed project with USEPA Region 5 officials who validated it was a necessary project.
 USACE initiated a federal decision document called a Letter Report in May 2022 to document our federal assistance project.
 Our planned support is focused on the trunkline that runs nearly the length of the city from northeast to southwest, picking up all sanitary sewer lines along the way, before reaching the southernmost pump station on Levin Drive.
 If the trunk sewer line fails, then the entire sanitary sewer collection and transport network fails for the entire city.
 Therefore, this assistance project is a critical part of the sanitary sewer infrastructure as it serves as the main conduit that carries all water from a flushed toilet, sink or bathtub drain to the American Bottoms Wastewater Treatment Plant for processing.

-What is “cured-in-place” pipe, how does it avoid an open excavation repair and why is it the optimal means of addressing the section of pipe we’re looking to do the work on?
+Expand List item 30383Collapse List item 30383 What is “cured-in-place” pipe, how does it avoid an open excavation repair and why is it the optimal means of addressing the section of pipe we’re looking to do the work on?

 Trenchless methods of rehabilitation use the existing pipe as a host for a new pipe or liner.
 Trenchless sewer rehabilitation techniques offer a method of correcting pipe deficiencies without execution of a labor-intensive dig and-replace method.
 A trenchless sewer rehabilitation method known as Cured-in-place pipe (CIPP) renewal process will be used and involves a flexible fabric liner, coated with a thermosetting resin, inserted into the existing pipeline and cured to form a new liner.
 The liner is typically inserted into the existing pipe through an existing manhole.
 The fabric tube holds the resin in place until the tube is inserted in the pipe and ready to be cured.
 Commonly manufactured resins include unsaturated polyester, vinyl ester, and epoxy, with each having distinct chemical resistance to domestic wastewater.
 The CIPP method can be applied to rehabilitate existing sewer lines with defects such as cracks, offset joints, and structurally deficient segments.
 The thermosetting resin material bonds with the existing pipe materials to form a tighter seal than most other trenchless techniques.
 The two primary methods of installing CIPP are winch-in-place and invert-in-place.
 The more typically applied inversion-in-place method uses gravity and either water or air pressure to force the tube through the pipe and invert it or turn the tube inside out.
 This process of inversion presses the resin-coated tube against the walls of the existing pipe.
 During both methods, heat is then circulated through the tube to cure the resin to form a strong bond between the tube and the existing pipe.

-Explain the decision behind the location of our proposed work?
+Expand List item 30384Collapse List item 30384 Explain the decision behind the location of our proposed work?
 Why does it matter to the communities it will serve?

-Following the request by the city in March 2022, USACE coordinated via e-mail and conducted site visit on April 5, 2022 with USEPA as well as coordinated the request through our interagency partnership meeting with Federal and State agencies for review and concurrence.
+Following the request by the city in March 2022, USACE conducted a site visit with USEPA as well as coordinated the request through our interagency partnership meeting with Federal and State agencies for review and concurrence.
 This trunkline runs nearly the length of the city from northeast to southwest, collecting and transporting all the sanitary sewer lines along its path, before reaching the southernmost pump station on Levin Drive.
 If the trunk sewer line fails, then the entire sanitary sewer collection and transport network fails for the entire city.
 Therefore, this assistance project is a critical part of the sanitary sewer infrastructure as it serves as the main conduit that carries all water from a flushed toilet, sink or bathtub drain in the city and is transported to the American Bottoms Wastewater Treatment Plant for processing.
 The city and their engineer through various grant sources have secured funding to address sanitary sewer components that enable transport to the sanitary sewer trunk line.
 These components include the repair, rehabilitation, and replacement of gravity sewer mains, force mains and sewer laterals and lift station upgrades.
 Collectively these improvements are intended to eliminate sanitary sewer overflows, reduce or eliminate system surcharging, eliminate sewer service backups, reduce operation and maintenance cost, meet level of service expected by the community and increase reliability and continuity of sewer service.

-Explain tributary lines and where they go (which communities they lead to, by street).
+Expand List item 30385Collapse List item 30385 Explain tributary lines and where they go (which communities they lead to, by street).

 For details on how your sanitary sewer is oriented in your neighborhood, please contact your city officials.

-Explain the cost-share relationship between the USACE Federal dollars and the non-Federal sponsor’s financial responsibility?
+Expand List item 30387Collapse List item 30387 Explain the cost-share relationship between the USACE Federal dollars and the non-Federal sponsor’s financial responsibility?

 The Federal share of the project cost is 75 percent, and the city must contribute at least 25 percent of the total project costs.
 USACE will advertise and award a competitive contract after execution of the Project Partnership Agreement.
 USACE will perform quality assurance, manage all contract administration actions, and coordinate construction inspection activities during construction.
 After construction is complete, the city is responsible for future Operation, Maintenance, Repair, Rehabilitation and Replacement.

-Explain the implementation responsibilities and BCOES review process and how the USACE completes the contract administration and QA/QC’ing of the project.
+Expand List item 30388Collapse List item 30388 Explain the implementation responsibilities and BCOES review process and how the USACE completes the contract administration and QA/QC’ing of the project.

 The City of Cahokia Heights, through their contractor Hurst-Rosche, Inc., will finalize plans and specifications for the proposed project and submit them to USACE.
 Plans and specifications for work to be performed will be formatted into USACE standards and a Biddability, Constructability, Operability, Environmental and Sustainability (BCOES) review will be conducted by a team of technical experts.
 After completion of the BCOES review, USACE will move forward with advertisement and award of a competitive contract.
 USACE will perform quality assurance, manage all contract administration actions, and coordinate construction inspection activities during construction of the project.
 Once the project is completed it is turned over to the non-Federal sponsor who is responsible for 100% of the operations and maintenance on the project.